 School Games Values

-As part of our links to the Thurston School Sports Partnership and Your School Games, as well as our continued commitment to developing PE across the school, we shall be promoting the six games values at Stanton during all physical activities and children can earn stickers and certificates for showing any of the values.
+As part of our links to the Thurston School Sports Partnership and Your School Games, as well as our continued commitment to developing PE across the school, we shall be promoting the six games values at Stanton during all physical activities and children can earn stickers for showing any of the values.

 The six School Games values - Passion, Self-Belief, Respect, Honesty, Determination and Teamwork - were developed by young people to recognise how the experience of sport should be epitomised and embodied within schools, and to reflect the 'spirit' of the School Games.